otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/02-express-and-postman.md

 - Request methods: The most common request methods are **GET (retrieving data)**, **POST (creating data)**, **PUT (updating data)**, and **DELETE (deleting data)**.
 For example, the `GET` method is used to retrieve data.
 - Data formats: The most common data formats are **JavaScript Object Notation (JSON)** and **eXtensible Markup Language (XML)**.
 - Endpoint URLs: Used to access the different resources.
 For example, `/api/users` is the endpoint URL for accessing the list of users.
-- Authentication and authorization: Used to restrict access to certain resources.
-For example, a user must be authenticated and authorized to access the list of users.
+- Authentication and authorisation: Used to restrict access to certain resources.
+For example, a user must be authenticated and authorised to access the list of users.
 - Error handling: Used to handle errors.
 For example, if a user tries to access a resource that does not exist, an error message should be returned.

 ### HTTP Request Methods